 Can I automate it?

-Where Infusionsoft shines is tying this offline interaction to automation.
-Moving an opportunity between stages and trigger and stop automation (normally by achieving a campaign builder goal).
+The second one is where Keap really shines – tying this offline interaction to automation.
+Moving an opportunity between stages and trigger and stop automation (this happens by achieving a campaign builder goal).

 So, your sales rep (or whoever) will manually move an opportunity record from one stage to another – but then that manual action can trigger an automated reaction.
 It’s like tipping over the first domino, and then watching what you’ve built run it’s course.